tkuhn/tkuhn.github.com/index.md

 ###### Journal Articles

+- Tobias Kuhn and Michel Dumontier.
+  Making Digital Artifacts on the Web Verifiable and Reliable.
+  _IEEE Transactions on Knowledge and Data Engineering_, to appear.
 - Núria Queral-Rosinach, Tobias Kuhn, Christine Chichester, Michel Dumontier, Ferran Sanz, and Laura I. Furlong.
   Publishing DisGeNET as Nanopublications.
   _Semantic Web_, to appear.